Skip to main content

 Plus Tier Access Control

-Server is placed on a Plus tier network with a default network ACL restricting remote administrative access to the CUVPN or SSH Hopper machine.
+Server is placed on a Plus tier network with a default network ACL restricting remote administrative access to the CUVPN or Hopper machine (with SSH or Windows Remote Desktop).

 Extra Tier Access Control

-• Servers are placed on an Extra tier network behind the Server Farm firewall on a 10-space IP address.
-A default firewall ACL will restrict administrative access through the Server Farm firewall VPN or the hopper machines.
+• Servers are placed on an Extra tier network behind a firewall on a 10-space IP address.
+A default firewall ACL will restrict administrative access through the firewall VPN or the hopper machines.

-• Access to the Server Farm firewall VPN and the SSH and RDP hopper machines will be 2-factor (via Duo Two-Step Login).
+• Access through the SSH and RDP hopper systems will require 2-factor login (via Duo Two-Step Login).

 Additional Concerns for Confidential Data